 “How did you find this out?” the gentleman asks suspiciously.

 “Influential acquaintances suggested it,” Shane smirks.
-“Your friends, by the way,” he winks at Christophe.
+“Your friends, by the way,” he winks at Christopher.

 “It’s good to have true friends,” Caines says, pleased.